SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

 ![Command Line Activity of Involved Processes](images/ProcessesIsolated3.png)

-These process details validate that scripting and compression utilities were executed in close sequence, pointing to a coordinated attempt to extract and package data.
+The event sequence confirms a tightly coupled execution chain: scripting via PowerShell, installation of 7-Zip, and compression using 7z.exe.
+This coordinated flow strengthens the case for an intentional data staging and exfiltration attempt.

 ---